 Here’s the thing.
 I understand that social media is where you’re supposed to express yourself.
 So you should post whatever you want on Instagram.
 Go ahead, take some pics in that thong (thong th-thong thong thong – shoutout to Sisqo).
 Wear a hat that says “Eat a Bag of D*&^s.”
 You be you.
 But if you know that your profile might be dissected by some helicopter parents who are hoping to hire you, maybe…I don’t know…don’t do that?

-We decided to not move forward that particular babysitter.
+We decided to not to move forward with that particular babysitter.
 But the incident started an interesting chat between my wife and me.
 She didn’t totally agree with me when it came to my IG character assessment.
 She brought up the fact that social media is used really differently by 20-somethings than by my ancient, Friendster-remembering self.
 Most younger people don’t look at every tweet or Instagram pic as a complete reflection of who they are, nor do they expect others to.
 They just post a funny or serious but mostly disposable image and who cares?
 My wife also added that some women put up provocative, nude(ish) selfies as an expression of empowerment.
 “Strong is the new sexy,” as she put it.
 And if someone’s worked hard on their six pack or wants to share a more provocative moment, they are the ones choosing to do so.
 Having never had a six pack (or even a one pack), this thought never occurred to me.

 In talking to my wife, I realized maybe she was right and my IG appraisals were perhaps not entirely fair.
 It should be OK for a person to be one person online and another person IRL.
 For example, I 1000% trust my twenty-three year old cousin with my child, but I wouldn’t be surprised if one of her Instastories was a Boomerang of her next to a vodka luge, captioned #ItsOnBitches.